-(a) Up to one-half of the annual requirement (six (6) General credits and one and one-half (1.5) EP credits) to attorneys for participation as members of governmental commissions, committees, or other governmental bodies, at either the state or national level, involved in formal sessions for review of proposed legislation, rules, or regulations.

-(b) Up to one-half of the annual requirement (six (6) General credits and one and one-half (1.5) EP credits) for published writings concerning substantive law, the practice of law, or the ethical and professional responsibilities of attorneys if the writing is published in approved publications intended primarily for attorneys.
-Credit shall be awarded in the amount of one (1) hour for every 1,000 words, not including footnotes, endnotes, or citations of authority.
+- 4.08 The Commission may, in its discretion, award: - (a) Up to one-half of the annual requirement (six (6) General credits and/or one and one-half (1.5) EP credits) to attorneys for participation as members of governmental commissions, committees, or other governmental bodies, at either the state or national level, involved in formal sessions for review of proposed legislation, rules or regulations pertaining to the judicial branch of government, including its proceedings, administration, and rules on practice and procedure.
+A maximum of six (6) General credits and one and one-half (1.5) EP credits may be applied to any compliance year.
+The Commission is authorized to promulgate regulations to implement this provision and to address credit for service to the judiciary and the bar. - (b) Up to one-half of the annual requirement (six (6) General credits and one and one-half (1.5) EP credits) for published writings concerning substantive law, the practice of law, or the ethical and professional responsibilities of attorneys if the writing is published in approved publications intended primarily for attorneys.
+Credit shall be awarded in the amount of one (1) hour for every 1,000 words, not including footnotes, endnotes or citations of authority.
 Credit shall not be awarded to a named author when the actual principal author was another person acting under the direction or supervision of the named author.
-In requesting credit under this subsection, the attorney shall provide the Commission with an affidavit stating the facts of authorship.

-(c) An annual maximum of three (3) EP credits earned at the rate of one hour of credit for every five billable hours of pro bono legal representation provided through court appointment, an organized bar association program, or an approved legal assistance organization, or of pro bono mediation services as required by Tennessee Supreme Court Rule 31 or the Federal Court Mediation Programs established by the United States District Courts in Tennessee.
+In requesting credit under this subsection, the attorney shall provide the Commission with an affidavit stating the facts of authorship. - (c) An annual maximum of six (6) EP credits, earned at the rate of one hour of credit for every five billable hours of pro bono legal representation provided through court appointment, an organized bar association program or an approved legal assistance organization, or of pro bono mediation services as required by Tennessee Supreme Court Rule 31 or the Federal Court Mediation Programs established by the United States District Courts in Tennessee, may be awarded.
 Credits awarded pursuant to this paragraph shall be exempt from the per-hour fee imposed by Section 8 of this Rule.